 - Bannack Ghost Walks, third week of October, reenacts Bannack’s spooky past.

-- Winter activities: ice skating on the dredge pond.
-Skates are available.
+Winter visitors enjoy skating on the dredge pond.
+Rental skates are available.
 Warming hut opens on the weekends.

 In Dillon, about 30 miles away, you’ll find an assortment of hotels, including a Best Western and FairBridge Inn Express (check availability here).
 But if you’re in a historical mood, I recommend the boutique lodging found at the Andrus Hotel, which has been housing guests since 1917.